ianhattwick/IH-euclidean-rhythms/README.md

 }
 ```

-The second function is a sub-function which carries out the rotation:
+The second function carries out the rotation:

 ```
 //rotate a sequence